RJbalikian/SPRIT-HVSR/README.md

 - [Matplotlib](https://matplotlib.org/): Comprehensive library for creating static, animated, andinteractive visualizationsin python
 - [Numpy](https://matplotlib.org/): "The fundamental package for scientific computing with Python"
 - [Scipy](https://scipy.org/): "Fundamental algorithms for scientific computing in Python"
-- [Pandas](https://pandas.pydata.org): "A fast, powerful, flexible and easy to use open source data analysis and manipulation tool"
+- [Pandas](https://pandas.pydata.org): "A fast, powerful, flexible and easy to use open source data analysis and manipulation tool" (Used primarily for exporting and managing results)
-- [pyqt5](https://pypi.org/project/PyQt5): Python binding of Qt GUI toolkit
+- [pyqt5](https://pypi.org/project/PyQt5): Python binding of Qt GUI toolkit (used for window selection in jupyter notebooks)
-- [tkcalendar](https://pypi.org/project/tkcalendar/): Module for tkinter calendar widget
+- [tkcalendar](https://pypi.org/project/tkcalendar/): Module for tkinter calendar widget (used for date selection in the GUI)

 # References
 - <a id="1">[1]</a> <http://sesame.geopsy.org/Delivrables/SESAME-Finalreport_april05.pdf>